 - 20. All drone operations conducted at the University's Hillcrest, Hamilton campus, including those by non-University personnel, are subject to all general operating procedures set out in clauses 7 to 19 of this policy and the following specific operating procedures. - 21.
-All drone operations at the Hillcrest, Hamilton campus require prior approval by the University's Security Manager; applications for permission can be made by contacting Security Services at security@waikato.ac.nz or 07 838 4444; a list of individuals and/or organisations who have been granted pre-approval to conduct drone operations at the Hillcrest, Hamilton campus may be obtained from the Chief Pilot.

-- 22. Unless explicitly authorised by the Chief Pilot, only rotary-wing drones (e.g. single-rotor helicopters and quadcopter) operations are allowed at the Hillcrest, Hamilton campus. - 23.
+All drone operations at the Hillcrest, Hamilton campus require prior approval by the University's Campus Security and Emergency Manager; applications for permission can be made by contacting Unisafe at security@waikato.ac.nz or 07 838 4444; a list of individuals and/or organisations who have been granted pre-approval to conduct drone operations at the Hillcrest, Hamilton campus may be obtained from the Chief Pilot. - 22.
+Unless explicitly authorised by the Chief Pilot, only rotary-wing drones (e.g. single-rotor helicopters and quadcopter) operations are allowed at the Hillcrest, Hamilton campus. - 23.
 All drone operations at the Hillcrest, Hamilton campus are restricted to within the boundaries of the area illustrated in Appendix 2 of this policy as the campus is within controlled airspace (GIS shapefiles for the area are available from the Chief Pilot on request). - 24.
-All drone operations at the Hillcrest, Hamilton campus must meet the requirements of a shielded operation (see Appendix 1 of this policy) and be programmed to not exceed an elevation ceiling of 15 metres (45 feet) above ground level; drone operations required to exceed 15 metres (45 feet) above ground level must be approved by Airways New Zealand prior to operation; the procedure for obtaining approval is available from the Chief Pilot on request. - 25.
+All drone operations at the Hillcrest, Hamilton campus must meet the requirements of a shielded operation (see Appendix 1 of this policy) and be programmed to not exceed an elevation ceiling of 15 metres (45 feet) above ground level; drone operations that do not meet

+- the requirements for shielded operations must be pre-authorised by Airways New Zealand (see Appendix 3 of this policy). - 25.
 The Pilot in Command must nominate an observer to continuously monitor the flight path of the drone and warn of any aircraft and/or persons approaching the operational area. - 26.
 Due to the proximity of the Hillcrest, Hamilton campus to the Waikato Hospital Heliport there must be a physical barrier such as a row of trees or a building capable of arresting the flight of the drone between the drone and the Waikato Hospital at all times in case of a control malfunction and fly-away. - 27.
-The Security Manager (or delegated authority) has authority to, at his or her discretion, prohibit or cancel drone operations on the Hillcrest, Hamilton campus where: - a. the safety or security of people or property is at risk, or - b. this policy has been breached.
+The Campus Security and Emergency Manager or delegated authority has authority to, at their discretion, prohibit or cancel drone operations on the Hillcrest, Hamilton campus where: - a. the safety or security of people or property is at risk, or - b. this policy has been breached.